-Do not use this medicine after the expiry date which is stated on the gas cylinder after EXP.
-The expiry date refers to the last day of that month.
+Do not use medicinal oxygen after the expiry date which is stated on the gas cylinder after the abbreviation FXP.

-- The gas cylinders should be stored between -20°C and +65°C. - The gas cylinders should be stored vertically, except gas cylinders with a convex bottom; these should be stored horizontally, or in a crate. - The gas cylinders should be protected from falling over or from mechanical shocks, for example, by fixing the gas cylinders or placing them in a crate.

-- The gas cylinders should be stored in a well-ventilated room that is exclusively used for the storage of medicinal gases.
-This storage room must not contain any inflammable materials. - Gas cylinders containing a different kind of gas, or a gas that has a different composition, should be stored separately. - Full and empty gas cylinders should be stored separately. - The gas cylinders must not be stored near sources of heat.
-If at risk of fire - move to a safe place. - Gas cylinders must be stored covered and protected against the effects of the weather. - Close the valves of the cylinders after use.Return cylinder to the supplier when empty. - Warning notices prohibiting smoking and naked lights must be posted clearly in the storage area. - Emergency services should be advised of the location of the cylinder storage.
+- The gas cylinders should be stored between -20°C and +65°C. - The gas cylinders should be stored vertically, except gas cylinders with a convex bottom; these should be stored horizontally, or in a crate. - · The gas cylinders should be protected from falling over or from mechanical shocks, for example, by fixing the gas cylinders or placing them in a crate. - The gas cylinders should be stored in a well- ventilated room that is exclusively used for the storage of medicinal gases.
+This storage room must not contain any inflammable materials. - · Gas cylinders containing a different kind of gas, or a gas that has a different - composition, should be stored separately.
+Full and empty gas cylinders should be - stored separately. · The gas cylinders must not be stored near sources of heat - Gas cylinders must be stored covered and protected against the effects of the weather. - Close the valves of the cylinders after use. · Return cylinder to the supplier when empty. - Warning notices prohibiting smoking and naked lights must be posted clearly in the storage area. - Emergency services should be advised of the location of the cylinder storage.